-Have an idea of how long the project will take to complete, and also how long the design and planning phases will take?
+Know how long the project will take to complete, and also how long the design and planning phases will take?

-Have a bid that is extremely low?
+Give you a bid that is extremely low?
 Why?
 Seem trustworthy and reliable?
 Does he or she put you at ease?